Janice Atkinson: Expenses fraud and expulsion from UKIP

 On 19 March 2015 Atkinson was suspended from the party following "allegations of a serious financial nature".
 The Sun published a secret recording in which Atkinson's chief of staff, Christine Hewitt, spoke to a staff member at a restaurant in Margate and asked them for a fraudulent invoice, inflating the bill to over three times the cost of the £950 meal.
-On the recording Hewett was heard to say "we overcharge them slightly, because that’s the way we repatriate it".
+On the recording Hewitt was heard to say "we overcharge them slightly, because that's the way we repatriate it".
 The following day the police were reported to be investigating.

 On 23 March Atkinson was expelled from UKIP for "bringing the party into disrepute".
 No legal action was taken against Atkinson, but Hewitt pled guilty to fraud and was given a suspended sentence.
 Atkinson was cleared of all allegations by the Kent Police and no further action was taken against her.

 Personal life

 Atkinson was previously married to Steve Small, with whom she had two sons.
 Small, who was granted custody of the children following their divorce, criticised Atkinson in 2014 for falling behind on her child support payments.
 She was taken to court twice by the Child Support Agency to force her to pay what she owed.

 Her current husband, Simon, is a banker.
 In March 2019, she revealed that she had been diagnosed with cancer of the tonsils.